jltsiren/gcsa2/README.md

   * Temporary file location.
 * Compilation options
   * Use 32-bit or 64-bit node identifiers in `PathNode`.
+* Alternative approaches
+  * Full GCSA.
+  * Determinize the graph, using the multi-sampling approach to map back to original positions.
 * A paper describing the new algorithmic ideas.

 ## References